calebh13/sel-blueframe-sdk/README.md

 ## Functionality

-None at this stage of our project.
-This is an unknown element.
+Go program for COMTRADE file reading and writing.

 ## Known Problems

 None at this stage of our project.
-This is an unknown element.

 ## Contributing